Running Jobs

 value for each job will cause fewer jobs get scheduled concurrently on a single compute node resulting in more memory available to each job.

-The above sbatch specifications are based on a the smallest compute node configuration.
+The above sbatch specifications are based on the smallest compute node configuration.
 A compute node configured with 16 cores and 64GB memory (54000 MB usable).

 Single Batch Job